Where to Find Thai Markets in Bangkok

 Markets around Bangkok offer fascinating shopping experiences.
 Compared to air-conditioned malls, though, they are hot and sticky mazes with alleys after alleys of shops selling everything from one-off fashion accessories to knock-off kitsches to farm-fresh flowers and agricultural produce.

 Once only popular among wholesalers and traders, Chatuchak Weekend Market has reached a landmark status as a must-visit place for tourists.
 Its sheer size and diverse collections of merchandise will bring any seasoned shoppers to their knees – this is where you can literally shop ‘till you drop’.
 The 35-acre (68-rai) area of Chatuchak is home to more than 8,000 market stalls.
 On a typical weekend, more than 200,000 visitors come here to sift through the goods on offer.
 Veteran shoppers would agree that just about everything is on sale here, although not all at the best bargain rates.
-But if you have one weekend in Bangkok, squeeze in a day trip to Chatuchak Weekend Market and you will not be disappointed.
-Read More...
+But if you have one weekend in Bangkok, squeeze in a Read More...

 - MRT: Chatuchak